 In the morning, call into Trondheim, the historic capital of Norway.
 Walk through the quaint historic district, characterized by wooden architecture, where you can visit small specialty shops and enjoy a coffee at one of the pleasant cafés.
 Also visit the cathedral of the national sanctuary of Norway, Nidaris Cathedral, built over the grave of St. Olav.
 Work began in 1070, but the oldest parts still in existence date from the middle of the 12th century.

 In the afternoon you have a chance to visit tiny Munkholmen Island, just off the coast of Trondheim, and learn about its fascinating history.
-During the Viking age this was the main place for executions for enemies of the state, whose heads would be placed on stakes for all to see.
+During the Viking age this was the main place for executions of enemies of the state, whose heads would be placed on stakes for all to see.
 The islet went on to become a monastery and prison, but today is a park with sandy beaches facing the city.

 Vega Island, NorwayToday visit the UNESCO-protected Vega Island archipelago as you head northward.
 Vega is an ornithologist’s dream.
 Chief among the bird population are eider ducks, raised for their feathers - the houses built for them to nest in can still be seen alongside lighthouses, fishing villages and dramatic landscapes.
 The archipelago reflects the way fishermen and farmers have, over the past 1,500 years, maintained a sustainable living from eiderdown harvesting.